adampazican/psychic-enigma/README.md

 # Psychic enigma

-Nodejs app for teachers to post materials online.
+React app for teachers to post materials online.
 Main purpose of this project is to experiment with nodejs and react.

 ## Dependencies